AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 ### Configuring the Number of Retries {#configuring-the-number-of-retries}

-The / `numberOfRetries` property sets the maximum number of rounds of connection attempts that Dispatcher performs with the renders.
+The `/numberOfRetries` property sets the maximum number of rounds of connection attempts that Dispatcher performs with the renders.
 If Dispatcher cannot successfully connect to a render after this number of retries, Dispatcher returns a failed response.

 For each round, the maximum number of times Dispatcher attempts a connection to a render is the number of renders in the farm.
 Therefore, the maximum number of times that Dispatcher attempts a connection is ( `/numberOfRetries`) x (the number of renders).

-`"5"` is the default value used if not explicitly defined.
+If the value is not explicitly defined, the default value is **5**.

 ```xml
 /numberOfRetries "5"